10.9. typped.lexer¶

 -

-tokens (back from and including the current token).
+ntokens (back from and including the current token).
 This routine is mainly used to make error messages more helpful.
-It uses the token attributeoriginal_matched_string
+It uses the token attributeoriginal_matched_stringand the saved tokens in the token buffer. (which must be large enough forn).

 -